 LHWCA Claims and Appeals

 You should know and understand your rights under the LHWCA if you are a maritime worker who qualifies.
-If you are injured or become sick because of your maritime job, you are entitled to compensation.
-Trust in an experienced lawyer, someone who knows maritime law, to help you through the process and to ensure you get all that you deserve.
+You are entitled to compensation if you are injured or become sick because of your maritime job.
+Trust in an experienced lawyer, someone who knows maritime law, to help you through the process and ensure you get all you deserve.